tuos-dcs/github-education-git-training/README.md

 - Module 0 "Setup Git and GitHub"
 - Module 1 "Git Basics"
-- Module 2 "More Git"
+- Module 2 "GitHub Basics"

 ## When you are finished